fs-c/maniac/README.md

 ### Scripts

 Since it can be inconvenient to search for, and to always provide, the full path to osu! beatmap files `scripts/find.js` will search for beatmaps by a number of tags which will be matched against the individual maps names.
-The best match will be copied to the `./map.osu`.
+The best match will be copied to `./map.osu`.

 Usage is as follows, and requires [NodeJS](https://nodejs.org/en/).